Maboroshy/Note-Station-to-markdown/README.md

 After conversion you will get:
 1) Directories named like exported notebooks;
-2) Notes in those directories as markdown-syntax plain text files with all in-line images and attachments in-place;
+2) Notes in those directories as markdown-syntax plain text files with all in-line images in-place;
 3) Assigned tags and links to attachments at the beggining of note text;
 3) All images and attached files in `media` sub-directories inside notebook directories.